-4. Any organization who wishes to present its case, at the discretion of the Appropriations Chair.
+Any organization who wishes to present its case, at the discretion of the Appropriations Chair.

-b.
-Closed door meetings to discuss financial or other confidential information that is not permitted to be shared

-with the public will occur, as needed.
+Closed door meetings to discuss financial or other confidential information that is not permitted to be shared with the public will occur, as needed.

-c.
 The open-door meetings should be no less than 30 minutes for each organization.

-The time spent on any particular organization’s application or presentation may be restricted at the discretion of

-the Appropriations Committee Chair.
+The time spent on any particular organization’s application or presentation may be restricted at the discretion of the Appropriations Committee Chair.

-d.
-Members of the committee may send follow-up questions to the organization after each hearing, to which

-organizations must respond within 1 week.
+Members of the committee may send follow-up questions to the organization after each hearing, to which organizations must respond within 1 week.

-Section 4.04 Appropriations Committee Recommendation and Approval

-a.
-When an organization’s application has been discussed in the Appropriations Committee, the Committee shall

-make a recommendation to the GPSA.

-b.
-Recommendation to the GPSA should include:

-i.
-Recommendation on whether to allocate funding to an organization,

-ii.
-Recommendation on the amount of funding.

-c.
-Each organization’s allocation recommendation will be presented to the GPSA by the Appropriations

-Committee Chair on an individual basis no later than the fifth regular GPSA meeting of the Fall semester in a fee-

-setting year.

-d.
-Initial recommendations for any level of funding to an organization are passed by a simple majority approval of

-seated voting members.

-i.
-If the recommendation is not approved the GPSA will immediately vote to eliminate all funding for that

-organization.
-This requires a ⅔ majority of seated voting members to pass.

-ii.
-If the elimination of funding of an organization is rejected, the organization will be informed by the

-Appropriations Committee Chair and given the opportunity to revise its request.

-e.
-Initial recommendations to eliminate funding for an organization are passed by a 2/3 majority approval of

-seated voting members.

-iii.
-If the elimination of funding of an organization is rejected, the organization will be informed by the

-Appropriations Committee Chair and given the opportunity to revise its request.

-f.
-Revised recommendations by the Appropriations Committee, if needed, are then voted on by the Assembly:

-iv.
-If the recommendation passes by a simple majority of seated members, it will be incorporated into the

-final activity fee resolution.

-v.
-If the recommendation does not pass, the organization will be deemed ineligible for funding during the

-current cycle.

-vi.
-If the appropriations committee recommends defunding an organization and the motion does not receive

-⅔ majority vote of seated voting members, the allocation will default to that currently in effect (not to

-exceed the current final application request).
-This defaulted amount may be amended in the final activity

-fee resolution.

-Section 4.05 Timeline
+Timeline

-a.
-In the Spring semester of non-fee setting years, the leaders of any organization may meet with members of the Appropriations Committee to discuss the process of applying, or to discuss past issues to overcome.
+In the Spring semester of non-fee-setting years, the leaders of any organization may meet with members of the Appropriations Committee to discuss the application process or to overcome past issues.

-b.
 The initial application for GPSAF will be due in the Spring semester of a non-fee setting year.

-c.
 The final application for GPSAF will be due during the Fall semester of fee-setting years.

-d.
-The Appropriations Committee will hold public meetings with an organization’s leadership.

-e.
-The Appropriations Committee will present its initial recommendations no later than the fifth regular GPSA meeting of the fall semester.
+The Appropriations Committee will present its recommendations in resolution no later than the third to last regular GPSA meeting of the fall semester.

-f.
-The Appropriations Committee will reconsider any recommendations rejected by the GPSA membership, with
+The Appropriations Committee will reconsider recommendations if they fail to achieve majority support by the GPSA membership.

-organizations being allowed to revise their request voluntarily.

-g.
-The Appropriations Committee will present its revised recommendations to the GPSA membership to vote on
+The Appropriations Committee will present its revised recommendations to the GPSA membership for a vote at the next GPSA meeting.